arturmpinho/coffeeinsider/README.md

 ##### **Testing** #####
 Assured that the 'Check this Article' button opens in a new tab and redirects the user to the correct article.

-By changing the API key in the correspondent JS file, I was able to test the error message.
+By changing the API key in the corresponding JS file, I was able to test the error message.

 ##### **Test result** #####
 Articles are being displayed as wanted, loading spinner works as intended and error message is nicely showcased when necessary.